jyutzler/Bridge-Systems/system.md

 * Higher bid suit: Natural
 * 2NT: 5-5 or more in the two unbid suits, preemptive

-### Meckwell vs. Strong 1NT
+### DONT vs. Strong 1NT
-Meckwell features multiple ways to show single-suited or 5-4 hands.
+DONT features multiple ways to show single-suited or 5-5 hands (4-5 distribution is possible when non-vulnerable).
-   * double: long minor or both majors or 18+ HCP
+   * double: single-suited or 18+ HCP
-   * 2♣: clubs and a major
+   * 2♣: clubs and a higher suit
-   * 2♦: diamonds and a major
+   * 2♦: diamonds and a higher suit
-   * 2♥: natural, rebiddable
+   * 2♥: majors
-   * 2♠: natural, rebiddable
+   * 2♠: spades (normal weak 2 or worse in strength; use double followed by 2♠ to show a better hand)
-   * 2NT: minors
+   * 2NT: six-card major and five-card minor

-After double, Advancer is expected to relay to 2♣.
-Responses to 2♣:
-   * pass: single-suited with clubs
-   * 2♦: single-suited with diamonds
-   * 2♥: both majors
-   * 2♠: both majors, but spades are stronger
-   * 3♣: natural, rebiddable
+Advancer responses:

-After 2♣ or 2♦, Advancer may pass or bid 2♥.
+   * pass or bid of a shown suit: fit, unconstructive
-Overcaller may pass or correct to 2♠.
-### Cappelletti vs. 1NT
-#### Unpassed Hand
-Cappelletti (AKA Hamilton) is a common defense to 1NT (especially weak).
-Unpassed hand responses:
-   * double: penalty
-   * 2♣: single-suited
-      * pass: 6 clubs
-	  * 2♦: relay (pass or correct)
+   * next higher suit: relay (pass or correct)
-	     * 2NT: 4 diamonds, 6 clubs
-	  * 2♥/2♠: 5-card suit, weak
-	  * 2NT: Invitational (11+), balanced
-   * 2♦: majors (5-5 when vulnerable, may be shorter when non-vulnerable)
-      * Pass: 6 diamonds
-      * 2♥/2♠: Unconstructive preference
-      * 2NT: Minors
-      * 3♣: 6 clubs
-	  * Raise to 3: Invitational
-   * 2♥/2♠: that major and a minor
-      * pass: Fit, unconstructive
-      * 2NT: Asking for minor
-	     * Responder may return to major to show 10-12
-      * Raise to 3: Invitational 8-9
+   * pass of double is for penalty and rare
+   * new suit: single-suited
+   * jump or raise in shown suit: invitational (8-9 points)
-   * 2NT: Minors (5-5 or better)
+   * 2NT: forcing (15+ points)
-      * 3♣/3♦: Unconstructive preference
-	  * 3♥/3♠: six cards, no interest in minors
-	  * 4♣/4♦: Invitational

-#### Passed Hand
-By a passed hand, the system changes slightly:
-   * double: clubs or red suits (pass or correct)

-### Overcalls of Strong Openings
+### Defense of Strong Openings
-Against any strong opening (usually 2♣ or 1♣), an overcall is a transfer to the next higher suit.
+Against any strong opening (usually 2♣ or 1♣), the defense against a strong 1NT is used.
 ## Preemptive Bids
 Opening suit bids at the three level and higher are preemptive and based on playing tricks (the number of tricks you expect to take if your long suit is trumps).